United Kingdom

 A post shared by Spotify News (@spotifynews)

-The new Digital Markets, Competition and Consumers Act (DMCC) in the UK can have many benefits if it’s done right— protecting consumers’ rights and shielding them from harmful business practices by requiring companies like Apple to compete fairly.
+The new Digital Markets, Competition and Consumers Act (DMCC) in the UK is well positioned to have many benefits if it’s done right — protecting consumers’ rights and shielding them from harmful business practices by requiring companies like Apple to compete fairly.

-This is a law that promises to revolutionize the digital landscape in the UK as a first important step in giving power back to UK consumers.
+This is a law that promises to revolutionize the digital landscape in the UK, give power back to UK consumers, and unleash economic growth.

 FAQs